-This year, Latin America’s most important art fair will be hosting more than 180 galleries from around the world.
+This year, Latin America’s most important art fair hosted more than 170 galleries from around the world.

-The art portion of the show will be comprised of four sections: Main Section, New Proposals, Zona Maco Sur, and Modern Art.
+The art portion of the show was comprised of four sections: Main Section, New Proposals, Zona Maco Sur, and Modern Art.

-The galleries in this section truly are international, representing cities such as London, Barcelona, Paris, Los Angeles, New York, Bogota, and of course Mexico City (to name a few).
+The galleries in this section truly were international, representing cities such as London, Barcelona, Paris, Los Angeles, New York, Bogota, and of course Mexico City (to name a few).

 Below are images from the Main Section.

 Above is a large piece by contemporary Mexican artist, Marcos Castro.
 Castro’s work has been showcased in a number of galleries, fairs and museums across Mexico.
 Although he works with a variety of mediums, the piece below is enamelled tile, executed this year (2019).